 - Student employees who do not supervise more than 2 other employees (except for Residential Advisors or Graduate Employees who are Responsible Employees)

 Please Note: Conversations of employees that are otherwise privileged or confidential under state or federal law are also confidential, such as those of attorneys and licensed mental health professionals, union stewards and union representatives when in those roles.

 Sex or Gender-Based Harassment or Discrimination

 When a student discloses an incident of sex or gender-based harassment or discrimination, employees are expected to meet the reporting responsibilities established in the Student Sexual and Gender-Based Harassment and Violence Complaint and Response Policy.

 Refer to the Employee Responsibilities webpage on the Title IX website for these responsibilities and directions for reporting.

 IMPORTANT NOTE: Supervisors of student employees have specific responsibilities to consider, which are addressed on the Title IX website.

 All Other Forms of Harassment or Discrimination

-When a student discloses an incident of harassment or discrimination that is not sex or gender-based, "responsible employees" are expected to promptly report information regarding the incident to the Office of Affirmative Action and Equal Opportunity.
+When a student discloses an incident of harassment or discrimination that is not sex or gender-based, "responsible employees" are expected to promptly report information regarding the incident to the Office of Investigations and Civil Rights Compliance.